dirtfeast/HealthCheck/README.md

 # HealthCheck
 Initial commit
 Cloning app used in Udacity tutorial about scope.
-Presents series of yes/no questions, tabulates score and displays a value score with advice on improving "health"
+Presents series of questions with positive/neutral/negative responses, tabulates score, displays a value rating with advice on improving "health"